thoughtbot/bourbon/doc/README.md

-To pull in the latest Bourbon changes, you must rebase from master.
+To pull in the latest Bourbon changes, you must rebase against master.
-    git rebase origin/master
+    git fetch && git rebase origin/master

 To update the bourbon files with the latest version:
     ./generate-bourbon.sh